 Below is a press release from Malden Catholic:

-Since 1932, Malden Catholic High School has shaped emerging leaders in our community, claiming a Nobel Laureate, a Senator, two ambassadors, and countless community and business heads among its alumni.
-Annually, graduates attend some of the nation’s most renowned universities including Harvard, Georgetown, Brown, Cornell, Tufts, Georgia Tech, Boston College, and Amherst College.
+Since 1932, Malden Catholic High School has shaped emerging leaders in our community, claiming a Nobel Laureate, a Senator, two ambassadors and countless community and business heads among its alumni.
+Annually, graduates attend some of the nation’s most renown universities including Harvard, Georgetown, Brown, Cornell, Dartmouth, Tufts, Georgia Tech, Boston College and Amherst College.
 Foundational to student success is Malden Catholic’s codivisional model which offers the best of both worlds, single-gender academics during the day and integrated social and extracurricular opportunities after school.
-Malden Catholic is known in the community for its rigorous academics, SFX Scholars Program, and award-winning STEM program (Science, Technology, Engineering, and Math) with electives such as Robotics and Engineering Design.
-Malden Catholic curriculum is designed to improve individual growth mindset, leadership principles, success outcomes along with integrating the Xaverian values of trust, humility, compassion, simplicity, and zeal.
+Malden Catholic is known in the community for its rigorous academics, SFX Scholars Program and award-winning STEM program (Science, Technology, Engineering and Math) with electives such as Robotics and Engineering Design.
+Malden Catholic curriculum is designed to improve individual growth mindset, leadership principles, success outcomes along with integrating the Xaverian values of trust, humility, compassion, simplicity and zeal.

 Make-A-Wish Massachusetts and Rhode creates life-changing wishes for children with critical illnesses.
 We seek to bring every eligible child’s wish to life because a wish is an integral part of a child’s treatment journey.
 Research shows children who have wishes granted can build the physical and emotional strength they need to fight their illness.
 Since 1987, the organization has granted more than 8,500 wishes for children in Massachusetts and Rhode Island.